-In some Pennsylvania DUI cases, it may be possible and to your advantage to pursue a negotiated plea bargain with the prosecutor.
+Pursuing a negotiated plea bargain with the prosecutor may be possible and to your advantage in some Pennsylvania DUI reckless driving cases.
 In such instances, you may be able to plead guilty to the lesser charge of reckless driving.
 To do this, you will need the services of an experienced DUI defense attorney who can review your case to determine whether such a strategy will work in your best interests and who has the necessary negotiation skills to accomplish it.
-At The Law Offices of Steven Kellis, serving clients throughout the state, you can depend on an attorney and legal team dedicated to providing you with focused and competent representation in any type of DUI-related matter.
+At The Law Offices of Steven Kellis, serving clients throughout the state, you can depend on an attorney and legal team dedicated to providing you with focused and competent representation in any DUI-related matter.

 Attorney Steven Kellis has devoted his practice exclusively to Pennsylvania DUI defense.
 He has more than 20 years of experience in this field.
-As a former Senior Assistant District Attorney who prosecuted hundreds of DUI cases, he knows how the other side approaches the task of achieving a conviction.
-Armed with that knowledge and his decades of defense work both inside and outside the courtroom, Mr. Kellis is a formidable legal force to have in your corner.
-You can rely on his commitment and seasoned capability when it comes to your defense.
+As a former Senior Assistant District Attorney who prosecuted hundreds of DUI cases, he knows how the other side approaches achieving a conviction.
+Armed with that knowledge and his decades of defense work inside and outside the courtroom, Mr. Kellis is a formidable legal force in your corner.
+You can rely on his commitment and seasoned capability regarding your defense.

 Under Pennsylvania law, reckless driving is defined as driving a vehicle with “willful or wanton disregard for the safety of persons or property.”
 It is classified as a summary offense which carries the following potential penalties: